Zakroczym: Transport

-The Expressway S7 and National road 62 run to the east of the town, and the Warsaw Modlin Airport is located just east of the town.
+The Expressway S7 and National road 62 run to the north of the town, and the Warsaw Modlin Airport is located just east of the town.

 Cuisine

 The Zakroczym area is one of the places of cherry cultivation in Poland, which is one of the world's main cherry producers.
 Cherry products such as podchmielone wisienki zakroczymskie (cherries covered with syrup and spirit) and konfitura wiśniowa zakroczymska (a local type of traditional Polish cherry jam) are officially protected traditional foods of Zakroczym, as designated by the Ministry of Agriculture and Rural Development of Poland.